Jzsls/node-express-realworld-example-app/README.md

 - `npm install` to install all required dependencies
 - Install MongoDB Community Edition ([instructions](https://docs.mongodb.com/manual/installation/#tutorials)) and run it by executing `mongod`
 - `npm run dev` to start the local server
+- See the 'E2E users route testing' section for details on testing mechanism of this app

 Alternately, to quickly try out this repo in the cloud, you can [![Remix on Glitch](https://cdn.glitch.com/2703baf2-b643-4da7-ab91-7ee2a2d00b5b%2Fremix-button.svg)](https://glitch.com/edit/#!/remix/realworld)